The Best Cooling Mattress Pads & Bed Cooling Systems

 Cons

-2. BedJet 3 Climate Comfort
+3. BedJet 3 Climate Comfort

-The Bedjet 3 is my top pick if you’d prefer a bed cooling system that works with cool air rather than water.
-It has a sleek design and provides effective, fast, and targeted cooling all night long.
-I used mine for several years before giving it to a friend when I moved country, and it was a huge help in the warm summer months.
+The Bedjet 3 is my top pick if you’d like a bed cooling system that works with air rather than water.
+It has a sleek design and can provide a steady stream of cool air all night long with its powerful, targeted forced airflow system.

 If you sleep with a partner, you can either share the cool air or keep it to just one side.
 There’s also the option of a dual-zone version for independent temperature control.
 With the double setup, you’ll get two remote controls so you and your partner can control the temperature on your side.
 There’s also an app if you’d rather control it with your smartphone.

 The remote control has a color screen, and you can use it to adjust a wide range of settings, such as the temperature, fan speed, and auto-off timers.
 You can also program it to change temperatures automatically during the night.
-One of my favorite things about the BedJet 3 is just how much flexibility it gives you to adjust the temperature, air speed, and direction of the airflow.

-Another potential issue is that the fan does make some noise, which is fine if you like fan sounds.
+Another potential issue is that the fan does make some noise.
 It’s quite a soft hum on low to medium speed settings and pleasant to have in the background.
+But if you need complete silence to sleep, the noise on the higher speed settings might be too much.

-But if you need complete silence to sleep, the noise on the highest speed setting might be too much.
-Personally, I rarely used it on the highest speed settings anyway, as it’s effective on gentler settings.
-Note that it is louder than the Eight Sleep Pod base unit.
+Personally, I rarely used it on the highest speed settings anyway, as it’s effective on gentler settings, and with earplugs I can’t hear anything.
+Note that it is louder than the Eight Sleep Pod 3 hub, and similar to the Chilipad Dock Pro on faster speeds.

 Warranty / trial period